martinjvickers/kmer_counter/README.md

 ./make.sh
 ```

-Don't worry about the initial tbb errors.
-The ./make.sh script reruns the linker after the regular make -j4 command which produces the errors.
-Once I figure out how to append ltbb to the end of the make file this will disappear.

 ### Quick run test ###

 This took just under 4 mins and 40GB of ram on an AWS 32core 240GB Ubuntu 16.4 instance to calculate k=55 for 1GB compressed fastq file with approx 16million reads.